wbreuschel/wbreuschel.github.io/_projects/050-transition-calendar.md

 ---
-name: 4 to 24
+title: 4 to 24
+layout: project
 status: Under Development
 dates: 2017-present
 project_url: https://4to24.org/
 ---
-AccessNote
+4 to 24